pschwede/quodlibet-plugins/README.md

 podcast entries after play music has been played.
 The seconds of music between the podcasts can be configured.

 ### Covers

 **gPodder cover source** Download podcast logos from the gPodder.net API

 **Jamendo cover source** Download covers from the Jamendo.com API

+## Guarantee

+These plugins have only been tested on linux.